shoaibakhtar712/notes-app/README.md

 # 📝 Notes App

 A simple and responsive Notes App built using **HTML**, **CSS**, and **JavaScript**.
 Create, edit, save, and delete notes with an intuitive interface.
-Notes are automatically stored in the browser using Local Storage, so they remain available even after refreshing or reopening the application.
+Notes are automatically stored in the browser using Local Stoarge, so they remain available even after refreshing or reopening the application.

 ---